LINGUOREN369/EdGrantAI/README.md

     - `OVERWRITE=1` to overwrite existing files
   - Output `.txt` files in `data/grants/` named from the CSV Title; the first line is the solicitation URL if available, followed by CSV fields and extracted page text.
   - When fetching is enabled, the tool also parses common NSF fields from the page (when present): solicitation number, deadline summary (uses `deadline_extractor`), estimated number of awards, and anticipated funding amount.
+  - The fetched solicitation page text is filtered to only include:
+    - “Summary of Program Requirements” (or “Synopsis of Program” if used)
+    - “I. Introduction”
+    - “II.
+Program Description”
+    - “III.
+Award Information”
+    - “IV.
+Eligibility Information”

+- One-command refresh (recommended)
+  - `make grants-refresh`
+  - Behavior: auto-detects CSV (prefers `data/NSF_database/nsf_funding.csv`), writes to `data/grants/`, overwrites existing files, prunes filtered rows, and keeps only pages where all four sections (I–IV) are found and extracted.
+  - Env overrides: `CSV=path/to.csv`, `OVERWRITE=1`, `PRUNE=1`.

 Quick embeddings rebuild checklist
 - Rebuild taxonomy embeddings: